 Our Family Clinic in El Salvador, mobile health centers in the slums of Mumbai and Free Clinics here in Connecticut along with many of our heatlh care partners here at home and around the world are on the front lines of a growing onslaught of chronic disease such as diabetes and hypertension.
 Support for treatment matched by prevention and education programs can reverse this trend accompanying urbanization, economic challenges, changing diets and lifestyles.
 Our educational efforts through the community outreach at the El Salvador Family Clinic or the Health Coach program in our Americares Free Clinics have already demonstrated success in changing unhealthy trends.
 Support for local health centers plays a leading role in building healthier communities.

 Chronic Disease Threats

 From the slums of Mumbai to rural communities in the United States, chronic disease threatens the health of families and entire communities.
 The critical ready, respond, recovery components for chronic diseases include education and prevention, screening, detection, treatment, management and more education.

 Poor access to primary health care for people with NCDs creates a life-threatening situation if a person goes too long without proper diagnosis.

-Support for primary care through local health centers to screen and diagnose chronic disease.
+Support for primary care through local health centers such as the Americares Free Clinics in CT to screen and diagnose chronic disease.